 Our guide to commenting on planning applications outlines how to ensure you make a valid comment.

-Please note that all drawings are subject to copyright laws, particularly copyright of the originator of the drawings, and can only be used for personal, non-commercial use.
+All drawings are subject to copyright laws, particularly copyright of the originator of the drawings, and can only be used for personal, non-commercial use.
 Any

 - commercial exploitation

 of the content is unlawful and may be subject to legal proceedings by the copyright owner.